 My second novel, Breaking News, featured the same protagonist, Alan Rudberg, and was a parable on the state of print journalism today.
 Like Sins of Omission, this novel was prescient, in that it dealt with situations that occurred in actual life after its publication.

-My third and latest novel, Novak’s Mission, is a police procedural, but like all my novels to date, it has a subtext, in this case the uneven approach to law enforcement in Allegheny County, where over a hundred police agencies dot the county, some as small as one officer.
-Novak’s Mission is the first of a projected three-novel series.
+My third and fourth novels, Novak’s Mission and Novak’s Quest, are police procedurals, but like all my novels, they have a subtext, in this case the uneven approach to law enforcement in Allegheny County, where over a hundred police agencies dot the county, some as small as one officer.
+These are the first two of a projected three-novel series.

 Experience in brief